jackw01/led-control/README.md

 * All functions from the [`random` module](https://docs.python.org/3/library/random.html)

 ### Color Palette Access
+Color palettes are interpolated in the HSV color space.
+1000 interpolated values are stored in a lookup table to allow for fast access to any color in the palette.

 ##### `palette(t)`
-Returns the color from the current palette (stored in a lookup table) corresponding to a value `t` between 0 and 1.
+Returns the color from the current palette corresponding to a value `t` between 0 and 1.
 Values of `t` less than 0 or greater than 1 will wrap.

 ##### `palette_length()`
 Returns the number of colors used to generate the current palette.